 Biodiversity refers to the variety and types of living species and often indicates the well-being and wholeness of natural ecosystems.
-Assessing species health in urbanized parts of the District allows for an understanding of how historical and ongoing development influences the function of these ecosystems.
-The future diversity of wildlife and plants in the District relies on the variety, integrity and interconnectedness of habitats.
-Protecting the remaining large and intact natural areas and the connections between them is the best way to protect biodiversity in Saanich.
+The future diversity of wildlife and plants in the District relies on the variety, integrity, and interconnectedness of habitats.
+Based on long standing ecological principles, protecting the remaining large and intact natural areas and the connections between them is the best way to protect biodiversity in Saanich.

 Before European settlement, animals, insects, and plants were able to disperse relatively easily across the landscape to access the various habitat features they needed to live and reproduce.
 As cities develop and grow, valuable habitats are lost, and the previously connected network of habitat becomes fragmented.
 The amount of available habitat is reduced, and the ability of organisms to access these areas is impeded.
 Urbanization tends to be focused in lowland areas near the ocean or water bodies which are the areas that support the highest levels of biodiversity.
 Some habitat features found in areas that are most valuable for settlement or agriculture disappear from the landscape, while others become isolated as islands.
+It is important to recognize that it is not possible to restore the level of biodiversity that existed before European settlement due to the extent of habitat that has now been replaced by urban and rural infrastructure.